ggcasuso/shopping_cart/README.md

 In this first version, every time you enter in homepage, you create a new order in database to add products.

+I use a free temporary template for this version downloaded from: http://tutorialzine.com/2014/04/responsive-shopping-cart-layout-twitter-bootstrap-3/

 Installation Guide
 ==================